Daniel-KM/Omeka-S-module-Adminer/README.md

 To compile the source, use command `git submodule update --init` in the src.
-To simplify install and compilation, [JsShrink], [Jush], and [PhpShrink] are prepared early via `tar czf /tmp/adminer-externals.tar.gz externals` and added directly in the directory vendor/vrana/adminer/externals if not included via composer.
+To simplify install and compilation, [JsShrink], [Jush], and [PhpShrink] are prepared early via `tar czf /tmp/adminer-externals.tar.gz externals` from the root of adminer, and added directly in the directory vendor/vrana/adminer/externals if not included via composer.
 This process avoids to require git on the server.

 * Specific plugins and theme